Luis Robert Player Props: White Sox vs. Rangers

-On Monday, Luis Robert (hitting .200 in his past 10 games) and the Chicago White Sox play the Texas Rangers, whose starting pitcher will be Andrew Heaney.
+On Tuesday, Luis Robert (.610 slugging percentage in past 10 games, including four home runs) and the Chicago White Sox face the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
 First pitch is at 8:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Mariners.
+In his previous game, he hit a home run while going 2-for-3 against the Rangers.

 Luis Robert Game Info & Props vs. the Rangers